jeffreywallphd/OpenFinAL/documentation/design/style_guide.md

 The app design follows these core principles:
 - Simplicity & Clarity – The interface should be easy to understand and navigate.
 Keep it simple and minimalistic.
 - Consistency – Design patterns and UI components should be uniform throughout the app.
 Icons that appear throughout all pages should be appearing in the same part of the screen.
 - Responsiveness – The UI should adapt seamlessly across different screen sizes and devices.
+- Stability - Keep al icons like ChatBot at the same spot for all sections of the application.

 ## Color Palette
-Define the primary, secondary, and neutral colors used in the app:
+Other colors may be used with permission.

 | Name       | Hex Code  | Usage                      |
 |------------|----------|---------------------------|